-In this article I’ll tell you the basic astrophotography equipment selection.
-In ordinary art photography, every more or less professional photographer, before shooting, selects equipment, i.e. the camera used, a set of lenses for it, a tripod and accessories, depending on the requirements of the subject of photography.
-Practically the same should be done by a beginner amateur of astrophotography.
+In this article, I’ll tell you the essential astrophotography equipment selection.
+In ordinary art photography, every more or less professional photographer, before shooting, selects equipment, i.e., the camera used, a set of lenses for it, a tripod, and accessories, depending on the requirements of the subject of photography.
+A beginner amateur in astrophotography should do practically the same.

-For astrophotography, it is better to use a digital camera rather than a film camera, since with a film camera there will be certain difficulties associated with processing the results obtained after development.
+For astrophotography, it is better to use a digital camera rather than a film camera.
+Since with a film camera, there will be specific difficulties associated with processing the results obtained after development.
 It doesn’t have to be an expensive DSLR.
 The main thing is that the camera allows you to manually control the settings and make it possible to work calmly with long exposures.

-When using a DSLR camera, the photographer gets the opportunity to use both long-focus lenses and telescopes, as well as short-focus optics, which certainly expands his creative arsenal.
-But for a beginner, it may be better to start by photographing with a conventional digital camera with a short throw lens, so that you can first learn how to shoot the brightest nebulae and endless star fields before moving on to more detailed photography.
+When using a DSLR camera, the photographer gets the opportunity to use both long-focus lenses and telescopes and short-focus optics, which certainly expands his creative arsenal.
+But for a beginner, it may be better to start by photographing with a conventional digital camera with a short-throw lens so that you can first learn how to shoot the brightest nebulae and endless star fields before moving on to more detailed photography.

-With only a digital camera and a tripod at hand, you can take quite high-quality pictures that will decorate your photo album.
+With only a digital camera and a tripod at hand, you can take exceptionally high-quality pictures that will decorate your photo album.
 Generally following photography equipment are required for astrophotography: